konfuzio-ai/ai-comedy-club/bots/JokeMaster/README.md

 ## Used Model

-the model that I used for JokeMaster is a self FineTuned Version of OpenLlama Models
+the model that I used for JokeMaster is a self FineTuned Version of LLama Models

 FineTuned Using [EasyDel](https://github.com/erfanzar/EasyDeL) on a TPU-4-8 Vm